Shedding is a normal way of the body ridding itself of damaged or excess fur. In the winter months, a dog’s coat becomes thicker for insulation.

 The Furminator is a small metal-toothed comb.
 The fine teeth help to loosen fur closer to the skin and distributes oil throughout the skin.
 In our opinion, this is one of the best brushes we have used for short fur!

-In comparison, rubber brushes usually comb only the surface of the fur.
-This only removes fur on the surface and can leave behind fur closer to the skin.
+In comparison, rubber brushes comb the surface of the fur.
+These brushes can leave behind fur closer to the skin.

 Brushing is essential.
 It helps to remove unwanted fur and keeps your dog cool during warmer months.
 Keep your dog happy and looking his best with weekly brushing sessions.